 - Call your provider if you need to take these medicines more than 4 times per day or for more than 2 or 3 days.

 Over-the-counter (OTC) cold and cough medicines may help ease symptoms in adults and older children.

 Many cough and cold medicines you buy have more than one medicine inside.
-Read the labels carefully to make sure you don't take too much of any one medicine.
-If you take prescription medications for another health problem, ask your health care provide which OTC cold medications are safe for you.
+Read the labels carefully to make sure you do not take too much of any one medicine.
+If you take prescription medicines for another health problem, ask your provider which OTC cold medicines are safe for you.

 Drink plenty of fluids, get enough sleep, and stay away from secondhand smoke.

 Wheezing can be a common symptom of a cold if you have asthma.

 - Use your rescue inhaler as prescribed if you are wheezing.

 - See your provider immediately if it becomes hard to breathe.